cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Using the manifest

-In the default installation for a vanilla Kubernetes cluster, the operator is deployed using the manifest built using `Kustomize` on the yaml files generated by `controller-gen` using the markers available on [Kubebuilder](https://book.kubebuilder.io/).
+In the default installation for a vanilla Kubernetes deployment, the operator is deployed using the manifest built using `Kustomize` on the yaml files generated by `controller-gen` using the markers available on [Kubebuilder](https://book.kubebuilder.io/).
-Sadly, these is a bit limited for now, and we can create a manifest with all permissions for RoleBinding or ClusterBinding, in our case, the permissions are cluster wide in the default deployment, thus, we recommend to deploy the operator in it's own single place when using this kind of deployment and add the proper permissions to block any external users access to the operator namespace including access to the operator `ServiceAccount`.
+Sadly, these is a bit limited for now, and we can create a manifest with all permissions set to be RoleBinding or ClusterBinding, in our case, the permissions are ClusterBinding(cluster wide) in the default deployment, thus, we recommend to deploy the operator on it's own single place when using the manifest to deploy and add the proper permissions to block any external users access to the operator namespace including access to the operator `ServiceAccount`.